yajihum/microsoft-3d-emoji-picker/README.md

 | **isOpen**        | `false` | Whether a picker should open       |
 | **onEmojiSelect** | `{}`    | Callback when an emoji is selected |

-## Attension
+## 📙Attension

-※Strictly speaking, it's not an 'emoji picker' per se, but rather a picker for obtaining emoji icons.
+- Strictly speaking, it's not an 'emoji picker' per se, but rather a picker for obtaining emoji icons.
   Therefore, it cannot be used as Unicode characters, like text.
-※Do not use not on **Node.js**.
+- Do not use not on **Node.js**.

 ## 📘Lisence